Help us avoid bad question identifiers (Feature #338)

 To scope the identifiers, perhaps you would prefer the scope:id naming scheme, as this allows to request a per-scope sum of scores column in the OpenDocument export.

-Updated by Akim Demaille over 9 years ago
+Updated by Akim Demaille almost 10 years ago

 Hi Alexis,